WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 **IMPORTANT: Read this entire tutorial bifore getting started!**

-## Connect To Arduino Serail Plotter:
+## Connect To Arduino Serial Plotter:

 You can visualize the PulseSensor data with the Arduino Serial Plotter.
 The first step is to download this repository.
 When the download is complete, move the file `PulseSensorAmped_2_Sensors_1.5.0` and all of it's contents into your `Documents/Arduino` folder.